josherz94/spicerunner/README.md

 ![Nuke](https://github.com/josherz94/spicerunner/blob/master/Screenshots/nuke.PNG?raw=true)

 ## Enemies
-There are five different enemy types implemented so far excluding bosses:
+There are five different enemy types implemented so far excluding bosses.

 * The Tank - Don't let too many spawn because it will result in total chaos for you!